 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

-- Successful defense of an alarm company in theft suit seeking in excess of $7.5 million and punitive damages.
+- Defended an alarm company in theft suit seeking in excess of $7.5 million and punitive damages.
 After a complete victory at the trial court level, the case was remanded by the appellate court for further proceedings on a narrow issue.
-The case was settled for 10% of the applicable insurance coverage limit.
+It was settled for 10% of the applicable insurance coverage limit.

 - Successful representation of alarm companies in numerous cases involving exposure beyond the applicable insurance coverage limits without formal litigation by pressing enforceability of contract terms and through the utilization of leading national experts in the alarm industry.